dreadedsoftware/2018_ScalaDays_TyDD/target/scala-2.12/tut/_06_Products/lesson.md

 A Product is a way to declare all of some set of things simultaneously.
 When we want to execute multiple trees given a single matching id, we can use a product.
 Classes are an example of Products.
 A class is all of its members simultaneously, it is not simply a single one of its members.

 # Exercises
-1. Write three trees and make them into a single product Application.
+1. Write three trees and make them into a single product `Application`.
-2. Write two more Product trees.
+2. Write two more Product `Application`s.
-3. Write make a Coproduct tree from the 3 Product trees in the previous exercises.
+3. Write make a Coproduct `Application` from the 3 Product `Application`s in the previous exercises.